stevegt/grid-cli/v2/doc/346-persist.md

 ### Lazy-Loading Node Files

-In this approach, trie nodes are lazily loaded from the disk as needed.
-This method ensures that the entire trie is never fully loaded into memory, and only the relevant children nodes are accessed, thereby optimizing memory usage.
+Trie nodes are lazily loaded from the disk as needed, optimizing memory usage.

-Below is a Go code example that demonstrates how to lazily load each trie node from its own file using the `afero` library:

 ```go
 package main